Frequently asked questions

 What is the difference between an intern and a volunteer?

-In addition to volunteering, oue Conservation and Community Development programmes are also offered as an internship for those wishing to gain experience and/or credit for a college or university course.
+In addition to volunteering, our Conservation programme is also offered as an internship for those wishing to gain experience and/or credit for a college or university course.
 The major difference between an intern and a volunteer relates to the amount of mentorship and self-evaluation.
 We feel that there are several factors that are necessary in order to run a successful internship programme:

 1. active participation;